jelaica22/my-portfolio/README.md

 Built with love and passion by
 **[Jelaica B. Tabañag](https://github.com/jelaica22)**
-“Putting God first in everything I do.”
+Putting God first in everything I do.

 ---